 1 / 3

-The work to remodel King’s Cross will be completed, enabling quicker, more frequent, more reliable journeys.
+The work to remodel the tracks and platforms at London King’s Cross is completed, enabling quicker, more frequent, more reliable journeys.

 The dive-under tunnel at Werrington will open, enabling slower freight trains to reach the line to and from Spalding without having to cross the East Coast Main Line, freeing up space for extra passenger services.